Active Substance: atazanavir sulphate

 How has Reyataz been studied?

 Reyataz capsules boosted with ritonavir have also been studied in 41 patients aged between six and 18 years.
 More than half of these patients had taken HIV treatment in the past.
 The study looked at the effect of the medicine on viral load and on the immune system, among other measures.

 In all of the studies, the patients also took two nucleoside or nucleotide reverse transcriptase inhibitors (NRTIs, a type of antiviral medicine).

 What benefit has Reyataz shown during the studies?

 In patients who had been treated before, the results of the first study could not be interpreted, as a large number of patients left the study before its planned end.
 In the second study, ritonavir-boosted lopinavir caused a greater reduction in viral load than Reyataz taken without ritonavir after 24 weeks.
 In the third study, patients taking ritonavir-boosted Reyataz had similar falls in viral load after 24 and 48 weeks as those taking ritonavir-boosted lopinavir: they had fallen by around 99% after 48 weeks.
 This finding was maintained after 96 weeks.

 In the patients aged between 6 and 18 years, 81% of those who had not taken HIV treatment in the past (13 out of 16) and 24% of those who had taken it in the past (6 out of 25) had viral loads below 50 copies/ml after 48 weeks.
 The patients also had improvements in their immune systems.

 What is the risk associated with Reyataz?

-In adults, the most common side effects with Reyataz (seen in between 1 and 10 patients in 100) are headache, ocular icterus (yellowing of the eyes), vomiting, diarrhoea, abdominal pain (stomach ache), nausea (feeling sick), dyspepsia (heartburn), rash, lipodystrophy syndrome (changes in the distribution of body fat), fatigue (tiredness) and jaundice (yellowing of the skin and eyes).
+In adults, the most common side effects with Reyataz (seen in between 1 and 10 patients in 100) are headache, ocular icterus (yellowing of the eyes), vomiting, diarrhoea, abdominal pain (stomach ache), nausea (feeling sick), dyspepsia (heartburn), rash, lipodystrophy syndrome (changes in the distribution of body fat), fatigue (tiredness) and jaundice (yellowing of the skin and eyes associated with liver problems).
 In studies, side effects were similar in younger patients.
 For the full list of all side effects reported with Reyataz, see the package leaflet.